- Dr Jean-Benoit Falisse

 Prior to my PhD, I was working for the United Nations and international NGOs in the African Great Lakes region.
 I have continued advising international and local organisations since.

-I am currently supervising 7 PhD students and I am, therefore, only able to consider a very limited number of supervision requests (which need to closely match my current research interests).
+I am currently supervising 7 PhD students and I am, therefore, only able to consider supervision requests that very closely match my latest research interests.
+Those include people's relationship to data in the context of community participation/social accountability and repeat refugee livelihoods.

 If you are interested in being supervised by Jean-Benoit Falisse, please see the links below for more information: